p0017/Mapping-Mining-Areas/README.md

 **Note:** When using only the demo dataset for training, expect significantly worse predictions, as the demo dataset is too small for effective model training.

 ### 10. Generate Predicted Polygon Datasets
 Add the path to your trained model checkpoint in `gpkg_dataset_generation.py` and confirm all file paths.
 Only a single high-performance *NVIDIA* GPU is required for prediction.
+This script will output a `.gpkg` dataset for each requested year, containing the predicted polygons.

 Choose between:
 - **Regular Mode**: Predicts on the complete ground truth `.gpkg` dataset.
 This can take one to two days, depending on the chosen model and dataset size.